alexyorke/ssd-protect/README.md

 You can run it like this:

-`bash path/to/ssd-protect.sh disktype megabytesThreshold`
+`bash path/to/ssd-protect.sh disktype megabytesThreshold /path/to/savefile.txt`

-Where `disktype` is the name of the disk (after /dev/) and `megabytesThreshold` is how many megabytes can be written before you should be notified.
+Where `disktype` is the name of the disk (after /dev/) and `megabytesThreshold` is how many megabytes can be written before you should be notified, and `/path/to/savefile.txt` is a text file which stores how many megabytes have been written since the last check.
+This file must be different for every disk you intend to monitor.

 Sample notification: